 I’m unsure how long the link to this Science News report will be viable, so I’ll quote some and comment here and there.

 Thomas Jefferson defended the right to pursue happiness in the Declaration of Independence.
 But that’s so 237 years ago.
 Many modern societies champion everyone’s right to be happy pretty much all the time.

 Jefferson’s view has always struck me as misguided.
 To be sure, animals pursue ‘happiness’.
-Biology cues up all living things for this pursuit: Pleasure attracts; pain repulses.
-The only ‘right’ I can see is along the lines of Buddha’s “Right”, i.e. Right Comprehension, Right Resolution, etc. There is a ‘right way’ and a ‘wrong way’ to open a jar of pickles.
+Biology cues up all living things for this pursuit.
+To put it simply, pleasure attracts; pain repulses.
+The only ‘rights’ I see are along the lines of Buddha’s “Rights”, i.e. Right Comprehension, Right Resolution, etc. There is a ‘right way’ and a ‘wrong way’ to open a jar of pickles.
 Twist clockwise and it will never open.
-Jefferson’s ‘Right’ smacks of moral rights and wrongs, which are non-existent in nature.
-Even so, I have no philosophical problem with groups of people setting up arbitrary ‘rights’ and ‘wrongs’ for their tribe; that’s just a natural attempt to maintain social order.
-The urge is natural, but the ‘rights’ are not, so people need to have ‘Rights’ endorsed by an Authority, whether by Jefferson and his Constitution, or earlier, by Moses and his clay tablets.
+Jefferson’s ‘right’ smacks of moral rights and wrongs, which are non-existent in nature.
+Even so, I have no philosophical problem with groups of people setting up arbitrary ‘rights’ and ‘wrongs’ for their tribe.
+That’s just a natural attempt to maintain social order.
+The urge is natural, but the ‘rights’ are not, so people need to have ‘Rights’ endorsed by an Authority, whether by Jefferson and the Constitution, or earlier, by Moses and his clay tablets.
 But, I digress…

 “Bad moods are seen in our happiness-focused culture as representing a problem, but we need to be aware that temporary, mild negative feelings have important benefits,” Forgas says.